edgio-docs/edgio-docs/src/guides/v7/develop/cli.md

 ### Log Level Output {/* log-level-output */}

-By default, {{ PRODUCT_NAME }} CLI outputs logs at the `info` level.
+By default, {{ PRODUCT_NAME }} CLI outputs logs at the INFO level.
 You may change this to obtain more output information of the CLI command being executed.
 To change the log level, set the `LOG_LEVEL` environment variable to one of the following values:

-- DEBUG
+- ERROR: Only errors are logged, providing critical information about issues and failures.
-- ERROR
+- WARN: Errors and warnings are logged, offering insights into potential problems and anomalies.
-- INFO
+- INFO: Errors, warnings, and information are logged, presenting general operational information about the command being executed. **(default)**
-- TRACE
+- DEBUG: Includes everything logged at the INFO level, plus additional debugging information, helpful for developers during development and testing.
-- WARN
+- TRACE: Includes all the information logged at the DEBUG level, and even more detailed information, useful for deep troubleshooting of code execution and performance analysis.

 **Example:**